tetranz/select2entity-bundle/README.md

 This block adds all additional data needed to the JavaScript function `select2entityAjax`, like data attribute.
 In this case we are passing `data-img`.

 ##Embed Collection Forms##
-If you use [Embed Collection Forms](http://symfony.com/doc/current/cookbook/form/form_collections.html) and [data-prototype](http://symfony.com/doc/current/cookbook/form/form_collections.html#allowing-new-tags-with-the-prototype) to add new elements in the form.
-You will need the following JavaScript that will listen for adding an element `.select2entity`:
+If you use [Embedded Collection Forms](http://symfony.com/doc/current/cookbook/form/form_collections.html) and [data-prototype](http://symfony.com/doc/current/cookbook/form/form_collections.html#allowing-new-tags-with-the-prototype) to add new elements in your form, you will need the following JavaScript that will listen for adding an element `.select2entity`:
 ```javascript
 $('body').on('click', '[data-prototype]', function(e) {
     $(this).prev().find('.select2entity').last().select2entity();